viebrock/puppetserver_container/README.md

 Container Controls
 ------------------
-The following environmental variables are recognized by the contianer:
+The following environmental variables are recognized by the container:

 Puppet variables
 ----------------